A r t by O U R

 architect, mixes painting, art and architecture.
 She has received a number of awards for her work.

 Robert Guicheret is an IBC (islander by choice).
-Originally from Canada, with a major in art from the University of Manitoba in Winnepeg.
+Born in London, emigrated to Canada as a teen, with a major in art from the University of Manitoba in Winnepeg.
 Bob shows his work both here and in Toronto.
-The art is bold and striking.
-All his work is in oil on linen that he hand stretches on frames that he makes himself.
+The art is bold, dynamic and striking.
+Working in in oil and acrylic on canvas that he hand stretches on frames that he makes himself.

 "I personally find and feel that art is a universal language, it communicates and speaks with every person it touches, it heals," states Ellis.
 "People understand that art emotes and connects to them on a personal level.
 Art has value and meaning, it's a gift to always be treasured and shared.
 Art improves our quality of life."